 Generally speaking, in natural language processing, we use matrix-based algorithms to understand the construction (syntax) of a sentence.

-At Lexalytics, for example, we used a complex network of matrices to build our Concept Matrix.
+At Lexalytics, an InMoment company, for example, we used a complex network of matrices to build our Concept Matrix.
 This tool, representing the connections between words inside the top 600,000 Wikipedia™ articles, plays a large role in our natural language processing features, such as Categorization.